A Latent Space Model for Cognitive Social Structures Data: Krackhardt's (1990) dataset revisited

 \subsection{Consensus network}

-As we discussed in the introuction, LATENT can be used to generate estimates of the consensus network.
-In particular, we can use $\vartheta_{i,i'} = \Phi \left( \nu + \etav_{i}^T \zev_{i'} \right)$ as an estimate of the consensus probability of a link between Actors $i$ and $i'$.
-Figure \ref{fig_post_probs_link_concensus} presents the matrix of posterior means $\expec{\vartheta_{i,i'} \mid \Y}$ for Krackhardt's data, along with the posterior mean of the consensus network estimated under BUTTS and a heatmap of the proportion of actors reporting each link, $\tfrac{1}{I} \sum_{j=1}^{I} y_{i,i',j}$.
+In LATENT, the average positions $\etav_1, \ldots, \etav_I$ and $\zev_1, \ldots, \zev_I$ can be used to generate a \textit{weighted} network, $\vartheta_{i,i'} = \Phi \left( \nu + \etav_{i}^T \zev_{i'} \right)$, which can be interpreted as the consensus ``affinity'' between Actors $i$ and $i'$.
+Figure \ref{fig_post_probs_link_concensus} presents the matrix of posterior means $\expec{\vartheta_{i,i'} \mid \Y}$ for Krackhardt's (1990) data, along with a heat-map of the proportion of actors reporting each link, $\tfrac{1}{I} \sum_{j=1}^{I} y_{i,i',j}$.
 We do not present a consensus network for SWARTZ because this model does not provide any straightforward mechanism to construct such a network.
-All three estimates share a number of features, but are not identical.
-The consensus network estimated from BUTTS is the densest, and the level of uncertainty in the estimate is quite low.
-On the other hand, the consensus network from LATENT is the sparsest, probably due to shrinkage and the fact that our model discounts information from actors whose self-perception disagrees with the rest.
+Note that the consensus network from LATENT tends to be sparse, probably due to shrinkage and the fact that our model discounts information from actors whose self-perception disagrees with the rest.